-- 1. courses: for all courses (including the semester papers and the trajectory tests, with the exception of the placement and the thesis) an average grade (not rounded off) of '8.0' or higher; - 2. a minimum grade of '6' for all courses; - 3. the grades of the courses in the minor period will be left out of consideration; - 4. the courses registered with 'exemption' will not be taken into account; - 5.
+- 1. courses: for all courses (including the semester papers and the trajectory tests, with the exception of the placement and the thesis) an average grade (not rounded off) of '8.0' or higher; - 2. the grades of the courses in the minor period will be left out of consideration; - 3. the courses registered with 'exemption' will not be taken into account; - 4.
 Bachelor's thesis and placement: a minimum grade of '8.0' or higher.